Heather Anderson

 Heather Anderson (29 July 1994 – 13 November 2022) was an Australian Army soldier and Australian rules footballer who played for the Adelaide Football Club in the AFL Women's competition in 2017.
 She served as a medic in the 1st Close Health Battalion.

-Early AFL career
+Early Australian Rules career

 Anderson first played Australian Rules with Sale City Football Club in 2005 (U/12s) having played rugby league for four years with North Canberra Bears in the Canberra Junior Rugby League Competition.
 Anderson was part of the 2006 Div 2 Sale City (Red) premiership winning team.

 Anderson returned to Canberra in 2007 and played for the Belconnen Cats u/14s for three seasons (including one season as an over-age player).
 This included at least six games in the Div 1 side in both 2008 and 2009.
 As a junior, Anderson played as a defender, outside mid- and mid-fielder.

 Senior football

 Anderson was recruited to the Belconnen Magpies Women's AFL side in the AFL Canberra competition in 2010, debuting (aged 15) on the wing in April 2010.
 She was awarded the competition Rising Star award in that year, as well as placing in the top five in the Bainrot Medal for the competition best and fairest.
 Although Anderson initially played on the wing she shifted to the backline as a rebounding defender during her first year.
 Anderson played as a mid-fielder as a senior player from 2013.

 Anderson continued to play for the Belconnen Magpies til 2015, before a transfer to Darwin.
 In Darwin, Anderson played for the Waratahs for the first half of the 2015/2016 season, before dislocating her right shoulder.